wp-plugins/woopra/readme.txt

 Using the automatic method:

 1. Click on 'Download' or 'Upgrade'
-2. Wait for WordPress to acknowledge that it is on your system amd ready to activate.
+2. Wait for WordPress to acknowledge that it is on your system and ready to activate.

 After step 2 (of either method):